wdporter/i-am-that-vuepress/30-you-are-free-now/readme.md

 **M:**&ensp;Only when the alternative is worse than death.
 But such readiness to die flows from the same source as the will to live, a source deeper even than life itself.
-To be a living beïng is not the ultimate state; there is something beyond, much more wonderful, which is neither beïng nor non-beïng, neither living nor non-living.
+To be a living being is not the ultimate state; there is something beyond, much more wonderful, which is neither being nor non-being, neither living nor non-living.
 It is a state of pure awareness, beyond the limitations of space and time.
 Once the illusion that the body–mind is oneself is abandoned, death loses its terror; it becomes a part of living.